Last Updated: 2/13/24 | February 13th, 2024

 And, if your property is old-school and only accepts checks, you can still pay with your Bilt card through the Bilt Rewards app, and Bilt will send a check on your behalf.

 It all takes about five minutes to set up.
-When you’re done, you’ll be earning points on your rent.
-I use it, so I don’t leave any points on the table.
+When you’re done, you’ll be earning points on your rent (capped at 100,000 points per year).
+I use it, so I don’t leave any points on the table, and it’s one of my favorite cards.

-Once your account is set up, you’ll start earning one point per dollar spent using the Bilt credit card on rent payments, up to 50,000 points each calendar year.
-While the mileage needed for free flights varies drastically depending on many factors, if you play your cards right, that many points could get you a free round-trip flight from New York to London.
+Once your account is set up, you’ll start earning one point per dollar spent using the Bilt credit card on rent payments, up to 100,000 points each calendar year.
+While the mileage needed for free flights varies drastically depending on many factors, that many points can easily get you a free round-trip flight from New York to London (likely with points left over).

 And, while earning points for rent payments is Bilt’s main draw, you’ll also earn two points per dollar spent on travel (when booked directly or through the Bilt Travel portal), three points per dollar spent on dining, and up to 5 points per dollar spent on Lyft.
-You’ll get one point per dollar on all other purchases.
+You’ll get one point per dollar on other purchases.
+All and all, Bilt makes it easy to earn points (which, again, is why this card is one of my favs).

-Just note that you have to make five purchases per month (with no minimum spending requirement) to earn these rewards.
+Just note that you have to make five purchases per month (with no minimum spending requirement) to earn these rewards (more info on rewards and benefits here).

-You can transfer points 1:1 to travel partners, including American Airlines, United, Emirates, Hawaiian, Virgin Atlantic, Air Canada, Air France/KLM, Hyatt, and IHG.
+You can transfer points 1:1 to travel partners, including American Airlines, Avianca, Aer Club, British Airways, United, Emirates, Iberia, Hawaiian, Virgin Atlantic, Air Canada, Air France/KLM, Turkish Airlines, Cathay Pacific, Hyatt, Marriott, and IHG.

-Additionally, purchases also help you earn status in the Bilt Rewards program, based on the total points earned annually.
+Purchases also help you earn status and Milestone Rewards in the Bilt Rewards program, based on the total points earned or total spend over the year:

-The tiers for those Bilt Rewards are as follows (subsequent tiers include everything in the aforementioned ones):
+The status tiers are as follows (subsequent tiers include everything in the aforementioned ones):

 - Blue: Earn points on rent and the ability to transfer them 1:1 to travel partners

-- Gold (50,000 points per year): 25% bonus points for new leases/renewals and access to a home ownership concierge (who will walk you through the home-buying process)
+- Gold (125,000 Bilt Points earned or $25,000 of eligible spending): Gold priority Rent Day access, even higher Rent Day transfer bonuses, access to a home ownership concierge (who will walk you through the home-buying process)

 - $5 USD in Lyft credits each month after taking three rides that month